gilcrest/httplog/README.md

     // Get a logger instance from the server struct log := s.logger

-    // Get logging Database to pass into httplog
+    // Get pointer to logging database to pass into httplog
     // Only need this if you plan to use the PostgreSQL
     // logging style of httplog
     logdb, err := s.ds.DB(datastore.LogDB)